 People will tell us that in their own research they came upon the idea that cranial cervical instability may be the cause of their prolonged illness including diagnosis of Chronic Fatigue Syndrome, myalgic encephalomyelitis, POTS, and Mast Cell Activation Syndrome.
 What we observe in our own patients and what we see in people that we talk to who are interested in becoming patients is that among their many symptoms is neck pain.
 However for some, their neck pain was seen as a manifestation of their illnesses, rarely was it seen as the cause of their illnesses.

 The confusion is some of these people’s diagnosis stems from not, what is the answer to help them?
-But what is the question we should be asking to him them.
+But what is the question we should be asking them?
 Namely, which came first the autonomic nervous dysfunction (the source of symptoms in the cervical spine) or the immune-mediated allergy?
-At minimum we know they are interconnected.
-A lot of antigen-antibody immune complexes and a host of histamine release is going to excite the autonomic nervous system throughout and likewise, autonomic nervous system dysfunction makes antigen-antibody reactions more likely.
+At a minimum, we know they are interconnected.
+A lot of antigen-antibody immune complexes and a host of histamine release are going to excite the autonomic nervous system throughout and likewise, autonomic nervous system dysfunction makes antigen-antibody reactions more likely.
 The patient has the symptoms, is it the neck?
 Is it the allergies?

 Dysphonia and Voice Hoarseness

 The neurologic-like symptoms and conditions of Cervical Spine Instability are often mixed, mingled, and concurrent.
 These challenges are seen throughout this article.
-The problem of voice, specifically hoarseness or Dysphonia, difficulties in speaking is seen as a problem of allergic type reaction in some people and a neurologic-type disorders in others.
+The problem of voice, specifically hoarseness or Dysphonia, difficulties in speaking is seen as a problem of allergic-type reaction in some people and a neurologic-type disorder in others.
 This is of course after the obvious problems of the larynx have been dismissed and doctors start searching for answers that are not in the throat.